dfinity/cycles-ledger/README.md

 deposit : (DepositArgs) -> (DepositResult);
 ```

-When invoked with a particular account (and, optionally, a memo), the balance of the account is incremented by the number of cycles attached to the call.
-There is no fee when depositing cycles; however, the number of cycles must be at least the transfer fee of **100M cycles**.
+When invoked with a particular account (and, optionally, a memo), the balance of the account is incremented by the number of cycles attached to the call, minus the transfer fee of 100M cycles.
+The number of cycles to deposit must be at least the transfer fee of **100M cycles**.

 > NOTE: The deposit is rejected if fewer than 100M cycles are attached to the call.